 Tool #1: Evercast

-Evercast is a video streaming and communication platform specifically built for creative teams that need to stream professional creation workspaces while chatting with their team.
+Evercast is a video conferencing and content streaming platform in one, specifically built for creative teams that need to stream professional creation workspaces while video chatting with their team.

-With Evercast, you and your team can be working inside of Cloud Remote while your team lead streams their workspace to the whole team.
-Not only that, you can talk face-to-face while you edit, creating a virtual editing suite that anyone you choose can dial into.
+With Evercast, you and your team can be working inside of Avid while your team lead streams their timeline or the content itself to the whole team.
+Not only that, you can talk face-to-face while you edit, creating a virtual editing suite that anyone you choose can join.

 Pros:

-- Ultra-low latency (less than 150ms on average) means that you’ll be able to chat in as close to real-time as possible.
+- Ultra-low latency (less than 100ms on average) means that you’ll be able to talk and work together in as close to real-time as possible.

 - On-screen annotation and timestamped notes help you keep project notes organized and frame accurate.